hashicorp/consul/ui/README.md

 Consul ships with an HTTP server for the API and UI.
 By default, when you run the agent, it is off.
-However, if you pass a `-ui-dir` flag with a path to this directoy, you'll be able to access the UI via the Consul HTTP server address, which defaults to `localhost:8500/ui`.
+However, if you pass a `-ui-dir` flag with a path to this directory, you'll be able to access the UI via the Consul HTTP server address, which defaults to `localhost:8500/ui`.

 An example of this command, from inside the `ui/` directory, would be: